-The DNR monitors SO_2 at five sites shown in Figure 9.
+The DNR monitors SO_2 at four sites shown in Figure 9.
 Trace level SO_2 monitoring at the Horicon NCore site helps researchers understand the role of SO_2 at levels far below the NAAQS.
-Standard monitoring at background sites such as Potawatomi (rural) and Milwaukee (urban) allow DNR to understand Wisconsin background concentrations relative to NAAQS.
+Standard monitoring at the background site Milwaukee (urban) allows DNR to understand Wisconsin background concentrations relative to NAAQS.
 Source oriented monitors (Kaukauna and Rhinelander) help regulators and facility managers work together to understand middle-scale impacts.
+Potawatomi ceased monitoring SO_2 monitoring at the end of 2024.

-On June 2, 2010, the EPA finalized revisions to the primary SO_2 NAAQS.
-EPA established a new 1-hour standard which is met if the three-year average of the annual 99^{th} percentile daily maximum 1-hour SO_2 concentration is less than or equal to 75 ppb.
+In 2010, the EPA finalized revisions to the primary SO_2 NAAQS.
+EPA established a 1-hour standard which is met if the three-year average of the annual 99^{th} percentile daily maximum 1-hour SO_2 concentration is less than or equal to 75 ppb.
 In addition to creating the new 1-hour standard, the EPA revoked the existing 24-hour and annual standards.
 These standards were most recently retained without revision on March 18, 2019.
-Figure 10 describes the 2021-2023 average 99th percentile 1-hour SO_2 concentration and compares them to the 1-hour standard.
-Wisconsin averages ranged from 1 ppb at Potawatomi to 61 ppb in Kaukauna.
+Figure 10 describes the 2022-2024 average 99th percentile 1-hour SO_2 concentration and compares them to the 1-hour standard.
+Wisconsin averages ranged from 2 ppb at Potawatomi and Horicon to 43 ppb in Kaukauna.
+Wisconsin currently meets the 2010 SO_2 NAAQS statewide.